vitakili/payload-plugins/packages/theme-management/README.md

 The preview automatically watches your `themeConfiguration` field and displays real-time updates without any additional setup.

+## Translations / i18n

+Extend or override translations at runtime with `registerTranslations`.
+The plugin merges your translations with English defaults, so missing keys fall back to English.
+See `docs/TRANSLATIONS.md` for details and examples.

 ## API Reference

 ### Main Entry Point